How to Install Arduino on Debian Linux

 Install Arduino via Flatpak Command

-Having activated the Flathub repository, we can now install the Arduino IDE.
-The flatpak install command facilitates this process.
+Once you have activated the Flathub repository, you can now install the Arduino IDE.
+Specifically, the flatpak install command facilitates this process.

 flatpak install flathub cc.arduino.arduinoide -y